drachenwald/insulae-draconis/activities/archery/index.md

 banner: /images/banner/archery.jpg
 ---

-<a href="https://sites.google.com/drachenwald.sca.org/idarchery/home">Learn more about archery in Insulae Draconis</a><br />
+<a href="https://sites.google.com/drachenwald.sca.org/idarchery/home">View and submit archery scores, and learn more about archery in Insulae Draconis</a><br />

 ### Bows, crossbows, throwing knvives or axes, we have them all...